rubysec/ruby-advisory-db/README.md

 # Ruby Advisory Database

-The Ruby Advisory Database is a community effort to compile all security advisories that are relevant to Ruby libraries.
+The Ruby Advisory Database is a community effort to compile all security advisories that are relevant to Ruby libraries and language dialects.

 You can check your own Gemfile.locks against this database by using [bundler-audit](https://github.com/rubysec/bundler-audit).